 where:

-UBE@Type1 is the usable REESS energy determined in step 1 of Table A8/10 to Annex 8 in case of the consecutive cycle Type 1 test procedure or determined in step 1 of TableA8/11 to Annex 8 in case of the shortened type 1 test procedure, Wh/km
+UBE@Type1 is the usable REESS energy determined in step 1 of Table A8/10 to Annex 8 in case of the consecutive cycle Type 1 test procedure or determined in step 1 of TableA8/11 to Annex 8 in case of the shortened type 1 test procedure, Wh

-UBE@Type6 is the usable REESS energy according to paragraph 4.4.2.1. of this sub annex, Wh/km

-As a manufacturer option, KUBE may be decreased.
+UBE@Type6 is the usable REESS energy according to paragraph 4.4.2.1. of this sub annex, WhAs a manufacturer option, KUBE may be decreased.

 4.4.3. [ reserved ]